Elon Musk brings conspiracy theorist Alex Jones back to X following poll

 Musk, who has cast himself as a free speech absolutist, on Saturday posted a poll asking users if Jones’s account should be restored more than five years after it was permanently banned for violating Twitter’s abusive behaviour policy.

-The decision comes as X has come under fire for allegedly facilitating a surge in disinformation and extremist content since coming under Musk’s ownership last year.
+The decision comes as X is under fire for allegedly facilitating a surge in disinformation and extremist content since coming under Musk’s ownership last year.

 Major brands including Apple, Disney, IBM and Lions Gate Entertainment have left the platform in recent months amid claims the platform has encouraged anti-Semitism and other hate.